One of the significant changes while moving to Agile teams is that testers and developers are now part of the same team.

-The immediate impact is that the testers participate in the Scrum ceremonies and get a better exposure to the product under development, its status and fragility.
-They can therefore detect better potential areas for defects finding, they gain better sync for when they’ll get a drop for testing and can better utilize their plans.
+The immediate impact is that the testers participate in the Scrum ceremonies and get a better exposure to the product under development, its status, and its fragility.
+They can therefore detect better potential areas for defect finding, gain better sync for when they’ll get a drop for testing, and can better utilize their plans.

 It sometimes looks more like this:

 What we are missing is that as much as this seems like great progress, it focuses on the tester’s local optimum.
 The mindset is still of a siloed test team that needs to utilize the tester resources better, rather than how to achieve the team’s product delivery goals with high quality and in a timely fashion.